 - Digital Content - The most significant use of NFTs today is in digital content.
 Content creators see their profits enhanced by NFTs, as they power a creator economy where creators have the ownership of their content over to the platforms they use to publicize it.

-- Gaming Items - NFTs have seen a lot of interest from game developers.
+- Gaming Items - NFTs have garnered considerable interest from game developers.
 NFTs can provide a lot of benefits to the players.
-You can buy items for your game, and when you're done with that, you can recoup your money by selling them.
+Normally, in an online game, you can buy items for your character, but that’s as far as it goes.
+With NFTs, you can recoup your money by selling the items once you’re finished with them.

 - Domain Names - NFTs provide your domain with an easier-to-remember name.
-This works similar to a website domain name, making its IP address more memorable and valuable, usually based on length and relevance.
+This works like a website domain name, making its IP address more memorable and valuable, usually based on length and relevance.

 NBA Top Shot Is a Hot NFT Use Case